EsamAl-Dabagh/bank-tech-test/README.md

 ### My Approach
 * Start by breaking down the requirements into [user stories](#User-Stories).
 * Highlight nouns and verbs in the user stories to build an idea of what classes and functions are required.
-  * For this I decided to separate the Account from the Statement.
+  * For this I decided to separate the Account class from the Statement class.
 This would ensure single-responsibility for each class and maximum flexibility to change in the future, if need be.
 * Create a domain model to visually represent the relationship between classes and functions.

 ### User Stories